 The Balkans are not usually the first destination that backpackers choose to visit.
 For many people coming to Europe for the first time, Paris, Rome and London all make the list but Sarajevo, Tirana and Skopje rarely do (that’s Bosnia and Herzegovina, Albania and Macedonia for anyone who’s already lost).
 Even Brits, who live in such close proximity to mainland Europe, tend to focus on Western and Central Europe, ignoring the Balkans entirely.

 Of course I’m generalising here, but you see what I’m saying.
-The Balkan countries aren’t even on most people’s radars when choosing where to venture to on their summer backpacking trip, and I want to try and change that.
+The Balkan countries aren’t even on most people’s radars when choosing where to venture to on their summer backpacking trip, and I want to try and change that (if you’re curious about a trip to the Balkans but don’t know where to start planning, why not try a Balkan tour?!).

 I’ve spent some months now in the Balkans and have been lucky enough to experience a kind of magic that I didn’t think existed anymore in Europe.
 I’ve been able to experience a little of what it was like to be a backpacker 20 years ago, before online maps and timetables were a thing (Albania, I’m looking at you), when hitchhiking was a common way of getting around, and when travellers were more likely to get drunk on homemade brandy with an old man in the mountains than on a pub crawl in Prague.